'Glimmer'

 BSc, PGCE, O. A. Dip, DEdPsy, CPsychol

-Chartered Practitioner Psychologist | Qualified Teacher Status | NME trained | ELSA Supervisor | Volunteer Independent Visitor | Mother ♥
+Chartered Practitioner Psychologist | Qualified Teacher Status | NME trained | ELSA Supervisor | Volunteer Independent Visitor ★

-In training: Applied Psychology Practice Supervisor | Nurture Neuroscience Practitioner ★
+In training: Applied Psychology Practice Supervisor (Tavistock-accredited) | Nurture Neuroscience Practitioner | Mother ♥

 Welcome

 A very warm welcome to Glimmer Psychology Services (GPS).
-Based in Worthing, West Sussex, we provide psychological services for children and young people, as well as their families, professionals, and educational settings, to promote wellbeing, learning, and development.
+Based in Worthing, West Sussex, we provide psychological support for children and young people, as well as their families, professionals, and educational settings, to promote wellbeing, learning, and development.
 Through the core functions of consultation, supervision, assessment, intervention, training, and research/strategic development, our work is tailored to the needs of each individual, family, or organisation.

 Mission & values

-In order to create meaningful outcomes, our work integrates evidence-based psychological research, with real-world practice-based experience, alongside the unique knowledge, skills, and lived experiences of the people we work with.
+To help create meaningful outcomes, our work integrates evidence-based psychological research, with real-world practice-based experience, alongside the unique knowledge, skills, and lived experiences of the people we work with.

 -

-Psychological, ethical, and evidence-informed
+Psychological, ethical and evidence-informed

 -

-Relational, respectful, and inclusive
+Relational, respectful and inclusive

 -

-Creative, systemic, and holistic
+Creative, systemic and holistic

 -

-Person-centred, collaborative, and empowering
+Person-centred, collaborative and empowering

 -

-Strengths-based, solution-oriented, and aspirational
+Strengths-based, solution-oriented and aspirational

 Specialist interests